 Name of Competition authority Case name, date, etc. Summary applied on Google comparison shopping service, and therefore the display orders will not be lowered.
 As a result, the search results of Google comparison shopping service more easily attract the consumers' eyes thanks to the way to display Google search results, whereas those of competitive services less easily.
 Korea Fair Trade Commission Self-preferencing case using NAVER search service (Fine decision in October 2020) The Korea Fair Trade Commission made a decision to issue a correction order and impose a surcharge of 27.7 billion won in total on NAVER, which operates a search service on shopping and video fields, for a violation of the fair-trade law.
 The Korea Fair Trade Commission concluded that the act of NAVER to adjust and modify its search algorithm to control the display order of search results unjustly came under abuse of dominant market position, discriminatory treatment in unfair trade practices, and unjust customer inducement for its shopping comparison service, as well as unjust customer inducement for its video search service.
 Shopping comparison service> NAVER is a service provider of a shopping comparison service that allows users to search to compare the information of products sold in various online shopping malls and is leading this service market with a more than 70% share.
 Also, NAVER has been offering an online marketing service by itself.
 When determining the display orders of product search results, NAVER adjusted and modified the search algorithm in various ways so that products from its online market could receive priority.
-To be more specific, by specifying weights to the ranking and adjusting the values upward or downward, NAVER lowered the display orders of products from competitive online markets and maintained or increased the ratio of products from its online market displayed on a page.
-For information, one of the triggers for such acts of adjustment and modification was a request from its internal payment department (NAVER Pay) in anticipation of increase in the number of users resulting from the increased display results of products from its online markets.
-As a result of these acts, the display ratios of products from NAVER online market increased in the search results of NAVER Shopping, whereas those of products from competitive online markets decreased.
-These acts had been conducted continuously from the initial stage of the business in accordance with the process of growth, resulting in rapid increase of NAVER's share in the online market.
+To be more specific, by specifying weights to the ranking and adjusting the values upward or downward, NAVER lowered the display orders of products from its online market displayed on a page.
+For information, one of the triggers for such acts of adjustment and modification was a request from its internal payment department (NAVER Pay) in anticipation of increase in the number of users resulting from the increased display reducts from its online market.
+As a result of these acts, the display ratios of products from NAVER online markets increased in the search results of NAVER Shopping, whereas those of products from competitive online markets decreased.
+These acts had been conducted continuously from the initial stage of the business in accordance with the process of growth, resulting in rapid increase of NAVER's sha